Priyanshu8282/Weather-Extension/README.md

 # Table of Contents
 - Features
 - Setup Instructions
-Usage
+- Usage
-Technologies
+- Technologies
-Folder Structure
+- Folder Structure
-API Integration
+- API Integration
-License
-Features
+- Features
-Displays the current temperature, wind speed, and humidity for the chosen location.
+-  Displays the current temperature, wind speed, and humidity for the chosen location.
-Lightweight and easy to use in a Chrome browser.
+-   Lightweight and easy to use in a Chrome browser.
 Setup Instructions
 1. Get an API Key
 Sign up at OpenWeatherMap (or another weather API provider).